blynkkk/blynkkk.github.io/BlynkMainOperations.md

 }
 ```

-The ```syncAll``` command set all virtual pin values based on what is currently set on the app.
-In other words every virtual widget
-will generate BLYNK_WRITE event on hardware side.
+The ```Blynk.syncAll()``` command set all widget values based on the last state, stored on the server.
+In other words, all analog/digital pin states will be restored and every virtual pin will generate BLYNK_WRITE event.

 [Full Sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/More/Sync/Sync.ino)

+You can also request a single virtual pin value update by calling ```Blynk.syncVirtual(pin)```.
+The corresponging BLYNK_WRITE will be called with the new value.

 ###For app
 In real world your Blynk application will be turned off for a long periods while in pocket.
 But in case you still need